ncusi/PatchScope/README.md

-If you want to reproduce examples available in this repository, or those available from [DagsHub](https://dagshub.com/ncusi/PatchScope), or if you want to modify PatchScope code to better suit your need, you can instead clone it, and install from there.
+If you want to reproduce examples available in this repository, or those available from [DagsHub](https://dagshub.com/ncusi/PatchScope), or if you want to modify PatchScope code to better suit your need, you can instead clone PatchScope repository, and install it from there.
 ```commandline
 git clone https://github.com/ncusi/PatchScope.git
 cd PatchScope